Minimal Discomfort Wisdom Tooth Extraction in Colleyville, TX

 When Are Wisdom Teeth a Problem?

 The pressure from a malpositioned wisdom tooth is likely to damage the neighboring teeth by causing crowding or cavities.
 A more serious problem can occur if a tumor or cyst develops as a result of the impacted tooth.
 This can cause severe destruction of your jawbone and your otherwise healthy teeth.
-Extracting the impacted teeth as soon as possible can resolve these complications and prevent future problems.
+Extracting the impacted wisdom teeth as soon as possible can resolve these complications and prevent future problems.

 What Should I Expect?